bll123/libmp4tag/README.txt

 About

-  libmp4tag is a library to read and write MP4 tags.

-  The goal is to have a library where all tags can be accessed and modified and any tags, unknown tags or custom tags are never lost when the audio file is updated.
+  An MP4 tagging library where all tags can be accessed and modified and any tags, unknown tags or custom tags are never lost when the audio file is updated.
 A list of known tags is only used when new tags are added.

   A command line utility is included to display or change the tags.